malek-bf/Web_Scraping/README.md

  So, we would like to create a program to save those Top100Songs (and all relevant information about them).

  It is noticed that all the information that we need are inside a "div" or "li" container .
-So, we find that div or li element  using find() or find_all() method and mention the   id of that container
+So, we find that "div" or "li" element  using find() or find_all() method and mention the   id of that container

  for expl: